 Step Up To Quality is a voluntary rating system for early care and education centers in Ohio.
-Participating centers earn a one, two or three star rating by meeting an extensive list of quality benchmarks that exceed licensing standards.
+Participating centers earn a one to five star rating by meeting an extensive list of quality benchmarks that exceed licensing standards.
 Experts say these benchmarks improve the growth and development potential of children.
 The rating system also provides a useful tool for selecting quality early childhood programs.
 These benchmarks include low child-to-staff ratios, group size, accreditation, staff education, specialized training, improved workplace characteristics and early learning standards.

 Step Up To Quality was created by the Ohio Department of Job & Family Services - Bureau of Child Care and Development to improve the quality of child care in Ohio.
 Child care programs throughout Ohio are eligible and encouraged to participate.
 You can find more information about Step Up To Quality and search for star-rated programs by visiting www.StepUpToQuality.org.